Revealed Preferences of One-Sided Matching: Introduction

 \section{Introduction}

 Matching literature is typically concerned with the construction of optimal or stable matchings.
 Exemplified by the canonical work of \citet{GS62} and \citet{SS74}, the agents' preferences are given, and the objective is to find stable matchings.
 In real world economic settings however, market outcomes are typically observed and agents' preferences are not. \citet{Samuelson38} lays out a theory of revealed preferences for consumer theory.
-He takes utility to be imagined (or at least unobservable) and choices to be fundamental.
-Given the choices, when is a utility maximizing agent falsified?
-The Weak Axiom of Revealed Preference gives an answer.
+In this view, utility to be purely theoretical (and not observed) and choices are real (and observed).
+Given the consumer's choices, when is a utility maximizing agent falsified?
+The axioms of revealed preference give answers.

 Work by \citet{ELSY13} deals with the revealed preferences of two-sided matching.
 The matching (the market outcome) is observed, and the agents' preferences are not -- can the matching be stable?
 My paper builds on such work and deals with the revealed preferences of one-sided matching.
 Similarly in my setup, the final allocation\footnote{To distinguish from two-sided matchings, I will refer to the matchings as ``allocations.''} is observed, but not the agents' preferences.
-My objective is to develop a model of house allocation where stability is testable.
+My objective is to develop a model of house allocation where stability is testable.\footnote{An allocation is ``stable'' when it is in the core.
+Informally, means no subset (``coalition'') of agents would rather break off and trade their objects between themselves. }

+The outline of my model is as follows: consider the indivisible object assignment problem with endowments.
+We have a set of agents, each endowed with an indivisible object (``house'').
+In the original setting of \citeauthor{SS74}, the observer sees all the agents' preferences.
+The goal is to match agents to objects such that no coalition of agents would prefer to re-arrange among themselves (the ``core'').